lesiak/snippets-of-knowledge/AWS.md

 - [Analyzing log data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)
 - [Tutorial: Log AWS API calls using EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-log-api-call.html)
 - [Monitoring AWS Config with Amazon EventBridge](https://docs.aws.amazon.com/config/latest/developerguide/monitor-config-with-cloudwatchevents.html)
+  > Amazon EventBridge delivers a near real-time stream of system events that describe changes in AWS resources.
+Use Amazon EventBridge to detect and react to changes in the status of AWS Config events.
+  >
+  > You can create a rule that runs whenever there is a state transition, or when there is a transition to one or more states that are of interest.
+Then, based on rules you create, Amazon EventBridge invokes one or more target actions when an event matches the values you specify in a rule.
+Depending on the type of event, you might want to send notifications, capture event information, take corrective action, initiate events, or take other actions.
 - [AWS Config Managed rules - access-keys-rotated](https://docs.aws.amazon.com/config/latest/developerguide/access-keys-rotated.html)
 - [Logging data events](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html)
   - Examples: Logging data events for Amazon S3 objects